Home Cooling Systems

 Are you building a new home and deciding on air conditioning?
 Are you thinking of installing air conditioning in your current home?
 There are several pitfalls you should know about that can reduce the efficiency of even the best units by half, resulting in warm, humid spots and higher utility bills.

-First is that an air conditioner is most efficient when it has been running a while.
+First is that an air conditioner is most efficient the longer it runs.
 If it is too big, it will run for a couple of minutes at a shot, whereas, if it is the right size, it will run much longer – on the hottest afternoons of the year, it should run all the time.
-This delivers the cold at the lowest cost.
+This delivers the cold air at the lowest cost and more evenly.

 The third problem with oversizing the air conditioner is that if you buy too big a unit, you are simply wasting money.
 A properly sized unit has a fudge factor built-in, so that once a proper heat loss/gain calculation has been done, buying a larger unit than called for is unnecessary.